Welcome to today's edition of the Rush 24-7 podcast.

 This was three years ago now, I think.

-They gave us an Italian place, so we went there and they they put us in a small back room, and there are only four other groups in there, and one of the groups was Marshall Falk and a bunch of his friends.
+They gave us an Italian place, so we went there, and they put us in a small back room, and there were only four other groups in there.

-So we sat down and we started having dinner and talking, and uh there's a table of five women and a table of six or seven guys and women, couples, uh total maybe eight people there.
+And there's a table of five women and a table of six or seven guys and women, couples, total maybe eight people there.

 So I went over to Marshall Falk.

-I said, hey, Marshall Rush Limbaugh.
+I said, hey, Marshall, Rush Limbaugh.

 He had his blank look on his face.

-You know, he has retired from the NFL.
+He had retired from the NFL.

 Uninterested.

-So went back to the uh to the table.
+So went back to the table.

-So at that point, one of my buddies said, Well, let's show him who you are.
+So at that point, one of my buddies said, well, let's show him who you are.

-So one of my buddies went over to the table of the five women and said, We'd like to buy you a drink.
+So one of my buddies went over to the table of the five women and said, we'd like to buy you a drink.

-Limbaugh can buy us one, but you can't.
+And the women said, no, Limbaugh can buy us one, but you can't.

 So I smiled.